yeokm1/yeokm1.github.io-hugo/content/post/2021/05/setting-up-a-486-retro-pc/index.md

 {{< imgdisplay src="images/486-dos-menu.jpg" width="500" >}}

-Here, the system will startup differently depending on whether I want DOS to be loaded or Windows 3.1.
+Here, the system will start up differently depending on whether I want only DOS to be loaded or Windows 3.1.

 For DOS boot, extra drivers like Mouse and Network Packet drivers will be loaded.
-Since

 For more details about the `config.sys` and `autoexec.bat` files used, I have [uploaded them on Github](https://github.com/yeokm1/retro-configs/tree/master/custom-486-pc).